supermax-33/superfile-backend/ENDPOINTS.md

 **Error states**
 - `400 Bad Request` if no fields are provided or the normalized name is empty.
+- `403 Forbidden` if the caller is not an `OWNER` member of the space.

 ### `DELETE /api/v1/spaces/:id`
 Deletes the space, its vector store, and associated records.
 Returns `204 No Content` on success.